JianTing-Li/housing-violation/README.md

 **[Live site →](https://housing-violations-recurrence.vercel.app/)**

-A data journalism site analyzing 653K+ NYC HPD housing violation records to answer one question: **when a housing violation gets marked "closed," does the problem actually go away?**
+A data journalism site analyzing 653K+ NYC HPD housing violation records to answer one question: **when a housing violation is marked "closed," does the problem actually go away?**

-Built with a fully static architecture — a Node pipeline pulls and analyzes the data once at build time, so the deployed site never touches the source API or exposes any credentials.
+A Node pipeline analyzes the data at build time, and the deployed React site serves only precomputed static files—no live API dependency or exposed credentials.

 ![Hero section](docs/screenshots/hero.png)

 ## The finding

-Across 431,572 closed violations in the Bronx (2024–2026), **81% recur within a year** of being closed.
-Severity class barely matters — Class C ("immediately hazardous") violations recur at nearly the same rate as lower-severity ones, suggesting the close-out process itself, not the violation type, is the weak point.
-The site breaks this down by severity, violation category, neighborhood, and property owner, with a methodology section covering the statistical choices behind the numbers.
+Across 431,572 closed violations in the Bronx (2024–2026), **81% recur within a year**.
+Class C ("immediately hazardous") violations recur at nearly the same rate as lower-severity ones, suggesting the close-out process—not violation severity—is the weak point.
+The site explores the pattern by category, neighborhood, and property owner.

 ![Neighborhood choropleth](docs/screenshots/neighborhoods.png)

-## Why this project is interesting technically
+## Technical highlights

-- **Real dataset, real scale.** Not a toy CSV — pulls directly from NYC Open Data's Socrata API (8.3M+ rows citywide before filtering), using **keyset pagination** (`WHERE id > last_seen_id`, not `OFFSET`) so fetch time stays linear instead of degrading as the dataset grows.
+- **Scalable ingestion.** Pulls from NYC Open Data's 8.3M+ row citywide dataset using keyset pagination (`WHERE id > last_seen_id`) so fetch performance does not degrade like `OFFSET` pagination.
-- **Survival-analysis-style censoring.** A violation closed 3 weeks ago hasn't had a fair chance to "recur" within the 365-day window yet — counting it as a negative would bias the rate downward.
-Those cases are explicitly tracked as **censored** and excluded from the rate, not silently miscounted.
-- **Statistical guardrails against small-sample noise.** Every rate-based ranking (by violation type, neighborhood, owner) enforces a minimum volume floor before a rate is shown, and the methodology section includes a scatterplot that visually demonstrates *why* — low-volume buildings scatter across the full 0–100% range, high-volume ones converge.
-- **Security-conscious pipeline design.** The Socrata API token lives only in a gitignored `.env`, read only inside a standalone Node script (`scripts/fetch-data.js`) that never ships to the browser.
-The React app only ever fetches pre-computed static JSON — no live API calls, no credentials in the client bundle, deployable anywhere as pure static files.
+- **Statistically sound comparisons.** Recent closures without a full 365-day observation window are treated as censored rather than false negatives.
+Rate-based rankings also require minimum sample sizes to limit small-sample noise.
-- **Self-derived data categorization.** The dataset has no clean "violation type" field — violation types were extracted from free-text legal citations via regex, with a specific compliance-cadence category (an annual bedbug-filing requirement) identified and visually distinguished from genuine repeat-repair failures rather than skewing the analysis.
+- **Messy-data modeling.** Extracts violation categories from free-text legal citations and separates annual compliance filings from repeat-repair failures so they do not distort the analysis.
-- **Debugged real rendering bugs, not just logic bugs.** Caught and fixed a Chromium compositing issue where Leaflet's internally-transformed map panes could visually bleed through a sibling `position: sticky` nav bar despite correct z-index — root-caused via live `getBoundingClientRect()`/computed-style inspection rather than guessing, and fixed with a proper CSS stacking-context boundary (`isolation: isolate`).
-- **Automated data refreshes.** A scheduled GitHub Actions workflow re-runs the fetch pipeline monthly and commits updated data automatically, so the analysis doesn't go stale.
+- **Secure, automated delivery.** Keeps the API token in a gitignored `.env`, ships only precomputed JSON/GeoJSON to the browser, and refreshes the data monthly through GitHub Actions.

 ## Tech stack